 The remuneration received by the Executive Directors and key management personnel takes into consideration his or her individual performance and contribution towards the overall performance of the Group for the prior year.
 The remuneration policy for employees comprises a fixed component and a variable component.
 The fixed component is in the form of a base salary.
 The variable component is in the form of a variable bonus that is linked to the performance of the Company and the individual.
-To align the interests of the Directors and key management personnel of the Group with interests of shareholders, the Group also has adopted the Figtree Employee Share Option Scheme (the "ESOS").

-The remuneration package of the Managing Director, Mr Siaw Ken Ket @ Danny Siaw ("Mr Siaw"), includes an incentive bonus.
+The remuneration package of the MD, Mr Siaw Ken Ket @ Danny Siaw ("Mr Siaw"), includes an incentive bonus.
 Mr Siaw had entered into a service agreement with the Company in which terms of his employment are stipulated.
 His initial term of employment was for a period of three (3) years from the date of admission of the Company to the Official List of the Catalist of the SGX-ST (the "Initial Term") on 11 November 2013.
 At the end of the Initial Term, his employment was automatically renewed on a year-on-year basis on such terms and conditions as may be agreed between the Company and Mr Siaw.
-For the current financial year, Mr Siaw's service agreement was automatically renewed and all terms and conditions remain the same.
+For the financial year under review, Mr Siaw's service agreement was automatically renewed and all terms and conditions remain the same.